 - Continuing to allow politics as usual and special interest groups to direct our future is not in the best interest of our district and New Mexico.

 - Based upon my past experience and background, I am honored to work with District 20 and New Mexico in moving us forward.
 It is not an easy task, but I spent my career handling tough issues by using:

 - Compassion; and

 Here are some of the key issues facing New Mexico.
-Click on each to learn more about Jim’s ideas to address them.
+Click on each to learn more about my ideas to address them.

 - I am continuing my campaign policy of not accepting any lobbyist or political action committee (PAC) money, and as a legislator I do not accept any gifts or free meals.
-This is a bold position, but I firmly believe that elections can be run and won without those monies.
+This is a bold position, and I firmly believe in these principles.

 - I successfully fought for over 20 years to keep our state, county, and city government meetings and public records open to the public.
 I was awarded the inaugural Lifetime Achievement Award from New Mexico Foundation for Open Government

 - Government doors must be kept open so that we are able to deter potential corruption.
 Policy changes and financial decisions made behind closed doors lead to distrust and adversely affect all of us.
 The public must not be left in the dark.

 - The legislature this year passed the joint resolution I sponsored to establish an Ethics Commission.
 There was strong support from a bi-partisan coalition of co-sponsoring legislators.
 The joint resolution will be on the General Election ballot next year, 2018, for voter approval.
 With voter approval the Ethics Commission will be in our state constitution so the commission cannot be dissolved by simple legislative action.
 The legislature had been talking about establishing an Ethics Commission for over 20 years.